barrymichaeldoyle/simple-youtube-search/README.md

 # simple-youtube-app

-The GitHub repository for the simple-youtube-app I created on YouTube using React Native with Expo.
+This is the Root repo for the simple-youtube-app I created on [My YouTube Channel](https://www.youtube.com/channel/UCAo4vDfOoLoJkOMNZFjl1mA) using React Native with Expo.